oracle-devrel/devo.tutorials/get-started-with-rubyonrails.md

 gem install bundler
 ```

-Congratulations you have now installed Ruby on Rails on your VM!
+Congratulations, you have now installed Ruby on Rails on your VM!

 ## Create your Ruby on Rails application

-In this section we will create a rails applcation using the built-in scaffolding methods of rails.
+In this section we will create a rails application using the built-in scaffolding methods of rails.
 We will connect the rails app to the database provisioned.

 Let's create a directory where our app will reside and make the `ubuntu` user the owner of the directory: